juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![A chat between a Juji chatbot as an interviewer and a job candidate.
 The Juji chatbot decided to ignore a job candidate's question during an interview and asked the candidate to ask her question later.]( "Figure 3.
 Screenshot showing that a Juji chatbot as an interviewer decided to ignore a user's question during an interview")

+Since there is much work on NLU and NLG especially with the recent advances in machine learning, below I will talk more about "dialog management" and "reading between the lines" because fewer people are aware of their importance and there are greater challenges for us to teach chatbots with these two smarts.

 Just like a person, a chatbot can take one of many plausible actions and manage the flow of a conversation.

 asked him why he wanted a chatbot.
 He replied that he just want a chatbot to gather some information from his

+## Reading between the lines

 Now thinking back, I probably should not be surprised by the "Where is the AI" question because

+## Detection of Chatbot Smarts (AI)